serivesmejia/EOCV-Sim/README.md

 <img src='images/eocvsim_screenshot_1.png' width='75%' height='75%'>

+### If you'd like to learn how to use the simulator, you can find a complete usage explaination [here](https://github.com/serivesmejia/EOCV-Sim/blob/master/USAGE.md)

+# Compatibility

 Since OpenCV in Java uses a native library, which is platform specific, the simulator is currently limited to the following platforms:

 * Windows x64 (tested)